 Some important things to keep in mind when conducting such analysis are:

 Underlying Asset: Understand the underlying asset that the futures contract represents.
-Different assets, such as commodities, financial instruments, or stock market indices, have unique drivers and price behaviors.
+Different assets, such as commodities, financial instruments, or stock market indices, have unique drivers and price behaviours.

 Spot Price: The current spot price of the underlying asset is a critical reference point.
 Changes often influence futures prices in the spot price, so monitor it closely.